sardana-org/sardana/doc/source/devel/howto_controllers/howto_pseudocountercontroller.rst

 interface, which among others, comprises the *value* attribute.
-This attribute is feed with the result of the :meth:`~sardana.pool.controller.PseudoCounterController.calc` method and by default it expects values of ``float`` type and scalar shape.
+This attribute is feed with the result of the :meth:`~sardana.pool.controller.PseudoCounterController.calc` method and by default it expects values of ``float`` type and scalar format.
 You can easily :ref:`change the default interface <sardana-controller-howto-change-default-interface>`.
-This way you could program a pseudo counter to obtain an image :term:`ROI` of a :ref:`2D experimental channel <sardana-2d-overview>`.
+This way you could program a pseudo counter to obtain an image :term:`RoI` of a :ref:`2D experimental channel <sardana-2d-overview>`.

-Here is an example of how to change *value* attribute's shape to an image and specify its maximum dimension of 1024 x 1024 pixels:
+Here is an example of how to change *value* attribute's format to an image and specify its maximum dimension of 1024 x 1024 pixels:

 .. code-block:: python